AlstonCroning/My-Projects/README.md

 # My-Projects

 About:
-This repository will contains my projects
+This repository will contain my projects